tamershahin/grails-redis-flexible-cache/README.md

 ==================================

 This plugin is an alternative to [redis-cache-plugin].
 It give the possibility to set the expire time in seconds for every cached keys.
+Using the [redis-plugin] plugin is possible to set a TTL (using the `@Memoize` annotation from [redis-plugin]), but the it lacks the option to serialize any kind of Serializable objects.
 This plugin is not an extention of [cache-plugin] plugin, it is far more simple and lighter at the same time.
-Using the [redis-plugin] plugin is possible to set a TTL (using the `@Memoize` annotation given), but the it lacks the option to serialize any kind of Serializable objects.
+The [cache-plugin] gives a deep integration with grails Controller CoC mechanism, but i think it creates too much overhead sometimes.

 This plugin is inspired by both but is not based on them.

 Installation